Governance and Regulation

 Tenancy

-This requires RPs to:
+This requires us to:

 • Allocate homes in a fair and transparent and way, that takes the needs of tenants into account.